TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 The overlap check must therefore treat the weekly schedule as a circular 7-day timeline and compare all OpeningEntry windows modulo 7 days.

+As a consequence: the longest possible opengings is a slot that cover a full week or a partition of that.

 **Attributes:**

 +--------+--------+------------------------------------------+